 Some key aspects of sustainable facilities management include:

 - Energy Efficiency: The most impactful way to make a facility more sustainable is by reducing energy use.
-This can be done through better insulation, using energy-efficient lighting, and optimising heating and cooling systems.
+A better design of facade and utilising daylight and natural ventilation, using energy-efficient lighting, and optimising heating and cooling systems can contribute to effective energy efficiency.

 - Waste Management: Proper waste disposal and recycling are essential for sustainable facilities.
 This includes managing everything from everyday office waste to the disposal of hazardous materials.